girishbist/documentation/on-premise/supported_configuration/supported_configuration.rst

 If providing the engineer with VPN access for the installation, we will provide you with a list of users who need VPN access.
 VPN access should meet the following criteria:

-- Access to external resources (e.g. websites, skype) must **not** be restricted as this is how our team engages in ternal support systems.
+- Access to external resources (e.g. websites, skype) must **not** be restricted as this is how our team engages internal support systems.
 - Access to internal resources (e.g. the systems being used for installation) can be restricted to the systems used for installation provided the SSH and HTTPS requirements are met.

 .. note::